 The other option to pay for care is Medicaid.
 A joint federal-state program, Medicaid provides medical assistance to low-income individuals, including those who are 65 or older, disabled or blind.
 Medicaid is the single largest payer of nursing home bills in America and we can help you qualify.

 If you or a spouse served in the military during a designated wartime period, you may be eligible for a benefit from the VA to help cover the cost of long term care.
 This benefit, commonly referred to as Aid & Attendance, offers a benefit to seniors who need additional care at home, a residential facility (assisted living facility) or a nursing home.
 Like Medicaid, VA Aid & Attendance is only available to veterans who meet certain income and asset requirements.
-If you are a veteran, Ross Estate Planning thanks you for your service and we encourage you to check out other resources that may be available to you.
+If you are a veteran, Ross Estate Planning, LLC thanks you for your service and we encourage you to check out other resources that may be available to you.

 Far too often, seniors wait until they fall ill and require care to seek the assistance of an attorney.
 Unfortunately, in waiting for a crisis, seniors and their caregivers often encounter more hurdles for qualification and exorbitant levels of stress during an already difficult time.
 Our attorneys routinely assist clients with pre-Medicaid planning, developing a long-term plan which seeks to protect assets through traditional estate planning functions (asset protection tools such as trusts, life estates and annuities) while coordinating private insurance, veterans benefits and other resources which may be available to pay for future care, without draining all of the family’s assets.